wendyverdonk93/docs/content/payments/methods/billing-suite/afterpay/about.md

 To successfully process partial refunds for the same product with different specifications (e.g. size, color) via the shopping cart, each `merchant-item-id` must be unique.

 **Example:** For different-sized products, differentiate the `merchant-item-id` with `-size`: 1001311-xxl, 1001311-m, 1001311-s.

 {{< /details >}}

-{{< details title="AfterPay refund rules" >}}
-- You cannot refund more than the amount of the original transaction.

-- There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.

-- Refunds are only processed if there are enough funds in your MultiSafepay balance.

-- Refunds can only be processed for payments linked to transactions.
-If no payment is linked to the transaction, the customer receives credit on their invoice instead.

-- The customer receives the refund in the bank account they originally paid from within the next business day.

-If a refund fails, email the Support Team at <support@multisafepay.com>

-{{< /details >}}